-The nation’s top liberal arts colleges have a rich and distinguished history.
+Liberal arts colleges in America have a rich and distinguished history.
 The undergraduate education currently practiced by these intellectually and educationally dynamic institutions of higher education has its roots in the founding of the nation’s first colleges in the 17th century.

-As American higher education has expanded and changed over the centuries, especially following World War II, today’s residential liberal arts college has retained much of that earlier character and purpose.
-And despite their centuries-old roots and traditions, the nation’s top liberal arts colleges continue to serve as models for undergraduate education in the 21st century.
+As American higher education has expanded and changed over the centuries, especially following World War II, today’s residential liberal arts colleges have retained much of that earlier character and purpose.
+And despite their centuries-old roots and traditions, liberal arts colleges continue to serve as models for undergraduate education in the 21st century.

 At their core, liberal arts colleges seek to develop intimate learning environments where extensive interaction between faculty and students and among students themselves fosters a community of serious discourse.
 Small class sizes, a primary emphasis on individualized instruction, and a faculty that is dedicated to teaching undergraduates represent the foundation of learning at these institutions.